Medications and supplements that can raise your blood pressure

 A caution on illegal drugs

-Illegal drugs can raise blood pressure by narrowing the arteries that supply blood to your heart.
-This increases your heart rate and damages your heart muscle.
+Illegal drugs can raise blood pressure.
+They may narrow the arteries that supply blood to the heart.
+This raises heart rate and damages heart muscle.

-Examples of illegal drugs that can affect your heart include:
+Examples of illegal drugs that may affect your heart include:

 If you're using illegal drugs, it's important to stop.
-Ask your doctor for information on counseling or drug treatment programs.
+Ask your health care provider for information on counseling or drug treatment programs.